-Fab is an ecommerce company that sells a wide range of products including women’s, men’s, art, home, and tech accessories.
-In this email, they take a more personal approach by putting the spotlight on the men who designed a popular watch line.
+Fab is an ecommerce company that sells a wide range of products, including women’s, men’s, art, home, and tech accessories.
+In this newsletter example, Fab takes a more personal approach by putting the spotlight on the men who designed a popular watch line.

-By putting a face to the products and adding a human aspect to the shopping experience, Fab is helping to build stronger relationships with their subscribers (and therefore more brand loyalty).
+By putting a face to the products and adding a human aspect to the shopping experience, Fab is helping to build stronger relationships with its subscribers (and therefore more brand loyalty).

 Subject line: Designer Spotlight: MVMT Watches

-And now for some great newsletter design examples from service-based companies, software-as-a-service (SaaS) companies, and some others in between.
+Now for some great business newsletter examples from service-based companies, software-as-a-service (SaaS) companies, and some others in between.

 This is one of those short-and-sweet newsletter welcome message examples that’s brilliant in its simplicity.
 Competitive email monitoring tool MailCharts skips the frills for a text-only welcome letter to new subscribers.
 It’s written directly from the co-founder and director of marketing, Carl Sednaoui.

-In the letter, he sets clear expectations by telling the subscriber that they’ll receive a few emails each month.
-The best part: he asks them to hit “reply” to tell him their biggest email marketing challenge, and urges them to ask him any questions at all.
+In the letter, Carl sets clear expectations by telling subscribers they’ll receive a few emails each month.
+The best part: he asks them to hit Reply to tell him their biggest email marketing challenge, and urges them to ask him any questions.
 The subject line “How can I help you with email marketing?” immediately tells readers that Carl really cares.

 Subject line: How can I help you with email marketing?

-As we mentioned in Chapter 4’s discussion of email marketing tools, Grammarly is a writing app that helps make your messages and copy top-notch.
-As part of their email marketing initiatives, they send users a weekly update that summarizes their activity with the app.
+When it comes to email marketing tools, Grammarly is one of the best.
+It is a writing app that helps make your messages and copy top notch.
+As part of its email marketing initiatives, Grammarly sends users a weekly newsletter that summarizes their activity with the app.

-The update discusses the user’s activity, accuracy, and the quality of their vocabulary in comparison to other app users.
+The update discusses the user’s activity and accuracy, and the quality of their vocabulary in comparison to other app users.
 It also shows top grammar mistakes to help keep the user mindful, as well as a writing tip of the week.

 It’s one of the more classic newsletter format ideas that includes a fair amount of information, but the Grammarly team does it well.
 They keep the copy short while using colors to help create visual separation and easy skimmability.
 Overall, this email is a great value-add for regular users.